Navigate 2026: Digital Policy Leadership Summit

 Mike Jackson, General Manager, Associate General Counsel, Office of Responsible AI, Microsoft

-Agentic AI introduces new governance challenges as systems gain greater autonomy in decision-making.
+Agentic artificial intelligence introduces new governance challenges as systems gain greater autonomy in decision making.
 Public institutions face pressures to ensure accountability, transparency, and protection of societal interests, while private companies and institutions must balance innovation with liability and risk.
 This session will explore how governance models and policy frameworks can evolve to address these challenges across sectors.
 Panelists will discuss approaches to accountability, liability and oversight, as well as opportunities for harmonizing global governance approaches.
 Participants will learn practical strategies that enable both public and private companies and institutions to responsibly deploy agentic AI systems while maintaining trust and safeguarding human values.

 What you will learn: